 This course is a panoramic study of Spanish literature from its origins to the present.
 Students will be exposed to a variety of texts including poetry, short story, novel, and drama, and will become acquainted with major Spanish authors and their works.
+By reading and analyzing these texts, students will expand their vocabulary, and become familiar with important Spanish cultural aspects and historical events.
+In addition to gaining knowledge on the subject, students will have an opportunity to improve their Spanish language skills as all class discussions and written assignments will be done in Spanish.
 Prerequisite: SPN 321 & 322 or equivalent or instructor permission.